• Home

 If you enjoy drinking, you must visit some of Merida’s cantinas, traditional drinking establishments in Mexico.
 La Negrita is a traveler’s favorite that’s a comfortable introduction to cantinas in Merida, given its friendly service, live music, complimentary botanas (snacks), and local cerveza artisanal (craft beer).

 To try a local liquor, look for pox (pronounced: poshe) while drinking around Merida.
-Made from corn, pox is a regional specialty to Mexico’s Mayan areas.
-Those intrigued should stop into Posheria store to sample the many different pox offerings ranging from traditional pox to ceremonial pox to flavored pox.
+Made from corn, pox is a regional specialty in Mexico’s Mayan areas.
+Those intrigued should stop into the Posheria store to sample the many different pox offerings ranging from traditional pox to ceremonial pox to flavored pox.
 Buy a few bottles to bring home to share this unique liquor with friends.

 For something even stronger, try La Fundacion Mezcaleria to dabble in the mezcal, the famous agave liquor produced in Oaxaca, Mexico.
 The mezcal in this bar is served in traditional fashion – with sour orange slices and a salty powder made from ground-up worms.
 The sal de gusano (worm salt), as it’s called, tastes much better than it sounds!

 If you’re a bit intimidated to walk through the swinging doors of a questionable cantina, or if you’re just not sure where to begin your bar crawl of Merida, then try this Merida Cantina Walking Tour.
 The fun-filled tour will usher you to three of Merida’s best cantinas.
 During the cantina crawl, a guide explains all about Merida’s cantina culture and tells entertaining stories along the way.
 The price includes drinks and hearty local snacks at all three of the cantinas you visit.
-Check availability and latest reviews here.
+Check availability and the latest reviews here.

 6) Relax & Connect Among Mexico’s Most Pleasant Plazas